• 6 heures

 The chromatic wheel includes all of the colors of the rainbow. 🌈

-Beyond the simple violet-indigo-blue-green-yellow-orange-red, there are so many different nuances and shades that they have names as well.
+Beyond the simple violet-indigo-blue-green-yellow-orange-red, there are so many different nuances and shades and they have names as well.

 There are several standards for naming colors and shades.
 The ones you'll most frequently find (and which you will need when using software such as Photoshop or Illustrator (and even PowerPoint), but also if you program in CSS) are: